alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 | Decision Tree       | 87.97%        |  293.1s       | 0.02523s       |
 | AdaBoost with LR    | 98.17%        |  190.36s      | 0.0185s        |

 The final step to train classifier is to select features set which provides best accuracy.
-We can yune both classifier parameters and HOG parametre
+We can tune both classifier parameters and HOG parameters.
+After some experiments I've come up with following parameters set which work best for me:

 | Parameter           | Value         |
 |:-------------------:|:-------------:|